longhoangth18/Forensic_Cli_PS1/README.md

 ## Contributions

 Sailors and buccaneers alike, contributions are always welcome!
-If you spot a bug or have an enhancement in mind, raise the Jolly Roger by opening an issue or submit a pull request.
+If you spot a bug or have an enhancement in mind, raise the Script  by opening an issue or submit a pull request.
 Together, we'll keep our cyber seas safe and secure.

 ## ⚓ Fair Winds and Happy Sailing! ⚓